Quickstart

 success: true, // Was the setup of the domain completed?

 setupType: "automatic", // Type of DNS setup.
 Can be "automatic", "manual", "sharedLogin" or null if the user didn't reach the set up stage.
+Additionally, semiautomatic may be returned if the user selected a provider manually that supports automatic set up.

 provider: "Provider name" // Provider name used to configure the domain or "unknown" if it was not detected.